kawaiiDango/pano-scrobbler/faq.md

 - Settings > Apps > Background Autostart
 - App Info > Battery Saver > No restrictions
+- Lock the app in the background by opening the app switcher and tapping the lock icon
 - App Info > Force stop
 - Start the app again